Yagayev/Meir-Yagayev-15-11-2019/README.md

 ## To start the site:
-add a config.js file in the src folder that has: let accuwatherKey = <accuweatherKey>;
+add a config.js file in the src folder that has:
+let accuwatherKey = <accuweatherKey>;
 export {accuwatherKey}

+Then runn the commands:
 npm install
 npm start